polytypic/Recalled/Docs/Tutorial.md

 The above `readAllLines` is a *partial* logged computation.
-It differs from the previous computations in that it uses the `update` computation builder and the final result of the computation is not logged&mdash.
-An *update* is essentially a primitive step or a sequence of steps used as part of logged computation.
+It differs from the previous computations in that it uses the `update` computation builder and the final result of the computation is not logged.
+An *update* is essentially a primitive step or a sequence of steps used as part of a logged computation.
 In fact, the previous computations defined using `logAs` also consisted of updates.

 Getting back to `readAllLines`, we could, of course, easily log the result if we